ramonskie/codex/walkthrough/.build/concourse_pipelines_setup.md

 ```
 Then simply run `genesis ci check` to see if everything is setup correctly and use `genesis ci flow` to review that if the pipeline flows are correct.

+For the pipelines, you may recall in the beginning of the document that the proto-BOSH
+is responsible for deploying SHIELD, Vault, etc. as well as the other BOSHes.
+The
+other BOSHes are used to test deployment upgrades for each environment until reaching
+the final environment.
+In the current configuration upgrades are initially deployed
+to BOSH Lite (`(( insert_parameter site.name ))-alpha-bosh-lite`) and then once they are passing are automatically
+deployed to the staging (`(( insert_parameter site.name ))-staging-bosh`) environment:

+![cbts-pipelines][pipelines]

+Currently the pipelines are production-ready, meaning they only need the director
+information if/when a production environment is added.
+Typically, we recommend
+making production deployments manual to prevent unintended and unscheduled changes
+to production.

+For a manual deployment, simply click on `(( insert_parameter site.name ))-prod` and then the `+` in the upper
+right corner:

+![manual-deploy][manual_deploy]

+By the necessity of its design, the BOSH pipeline differs from the other pipelines.
+It will deploy to `(( insert_parameter site.name ))-alpha-bosh-lite` first and once that passes it will use `(( insert_parameter site.name ))-proto-openvdc`
+to deploy `(( insert_parameter site.name ))-staging-bosh`:

+![bosh-pipeline][bosh_pipeline]

+Both `(( insert_parameter site.name ))-alpha-bosh-lite` and `(( insert_parameter site.name ))-proto-openvdc` will need to be manually
+updated using either `make manifest deploy` or `make refresh manifest deploy` (`make refresh`
+will update the deployment with site and/or global changes that have been added).

 ### Set Up Vault

 #### Create read-only policies